-Mirella Filimon (pictured above) said she was born into a Christian home in Communist Romania, where Christians were persecuted and life was difficult.
+Mirella Filimon (pictured below) said she was born into a Christian home in Communist Romania, where Christians were persecuted and life was difficult.
 God worked it out for her family to come to the United States, and she attended Sunday school at the Apostolic Faith Church in Sacramento, California.
 She is thankful that God saved her, and that He has proven Himself faithful in her life.

 First Special: Dale, Caleb, and Luke Copko sang “When You Don’t Know What to Do (Praise the Lord).”